markoneill/trustbase-windows/TrustBaseWin/README.md

     (for crlset revocation plugin)
     crlset_revocation.py
     crlset.dll
       The crlset.dll is created from the crlset.go, crlset.c, and crlset.h.
-A compiled verison is in the Google Drive at TrustBase\Windows
+A compiled verison is in our private Google Drive at TrustBase\Windows
   3. Go up two folders from the bin (and PythonPluginFiles) folder, and create a file called tools.
-This should be contents of the tools zip located on the Google Drive
+This should be contents of the tools zip located on our private Google Drive

   4. The PolicyEngine can be run, by opening a `adminstrator command prompt window`, and running "PolicyEngine.exe"
 ### Future Development